webrtc-for-the-curious/webrtc-for-the-curious/content/docs/07-data-communication.md

 `100`, `102`, `103` and `104` are delivered.
 The `Cumulative TSN ACK` would be `100`, but
 `Ack Blocks` could be used to tell the sender it doesn't need to resend `102`, `103` or `104`.

-`Duplicate TSN` informs the sender that it has received the following DATA chunks more then once.
+`Duplicate TSN` informs the sender that it has received the following DATA chunks more than once.

 ### HEARTBEAT Chunk
 ```